 Tip: to keep the pancakes warm while cooking the whole batch, you can arrange them on a baking sheet and put them in a warm oven.
 A warm air fryer works too.

-While the pancakes batter rests, you can make the apple compote to serve as a topping.
+While the pancakes batter rests, you can make an apple compote to serve as a topping.

 Add chopped apples, raisins, cinnamon, and water to a saucepan.
 Cook on medium heat for 10 minutes or until the apples are soft.